 The starting point of knowing your prospects is exchanging a valuable marketing content for their contact and profile information with the use of an online form on a landing page.

 While website analytics only tracks events on the website without regard of specific prospects, marketing automation allows understanding individual prospect behaviours on the site, interaction with e-mail and marketing content, such as live or on-demand webinars.

 Available behaviour analytics allows engaging prospects in a highly personalised way.

 As an example, you would probably want to send a different message depending on the fact if the lead attended the webinar, registered, but didn’t show up or participated and then dropped out.
 Additionally, you probably would want to handle differently a junior manager who signed-up for your whitepaper and CEO of the well-known corporation.

 As digital advertising markets mature and costs increases, companies need to look to maximise the value of every prospect they have.
-Marketing automation enables us to have direct communication with customers who have agreed to be contacted, using their most widely used communication channel for business – their e-mail.
+Marketing automation enables us to have direct and free communication with customers who have agreed to be contacted, using their most widely used communication channel for business – their e-mail.

 From time to time, you would want to use paid marketing activities, such a remarketing targeted at known customers.
 However, for the most part of communications over the buyer’s journey, you wouldn’t need to pay anyone as you are using the channel and contacts you own.

 Marketing departments in many B2B companies are understaffed and underfinanced.
 Why is it so?

 It is because traditionally, marketing was not able to justify extra investments and show a definite impact on revenue.
 Marketing automation enables to measure and analyse marketing pipeline, optimise campaigns and buyers journeys and track prospects from the first registration to become a qualified lead.
 Click To Tweet